jberclaz/modelh/README.md

 Since we cannot use the USB port to communicate with the controller, we will have to rely on the `debug` port.
-To connect it to your computer, you will need to a ST-Link device, such as the one shown below.
+To connect it to your computer, you will need to use a ST-Link device, such as the one shown below.
 Those devices can be found on [Amazon](https://www.amazon.com/dp/B07SQV6VLZ?psc=1&ref=ppx_yo2ov_dt_b_product_details) for ~$10.

 ![ST-Link](https://github.com/jberclaz/stm32f103-keyboard-bootloader/blob/master/img/stlink.jpg)